 Are you able to control snacking during screen time?

 Dr Russel Viner, President of the RCPCH comments on screen time, stating that,

 "One size doesn't fit all, parents need to think about what's useful and helpful for their child."

 "Parents should consider their own use of screens, if screen time is controlled in their family, and if excessive use is affecting their child's development and everyday life."

-Although a one-size-fits-all solution would arguably be unrealistic, there are lots of simple things you can do as a parent/ carer to ensure that you feel confident about your child’s interaction with technology, and set achievable goals that work for your family.
+There are lots of simple things you can do as a parent/ carer to ensure that you feel confident about your child’s interaction with technology, and set achievable goals that work for your family.